dlabs-co/XSpace/README.md

 <h3>Software:</h3>

-The software used is Unity, that is a cross-platform game engine, which is used to develop video games.
+The software used is <b>Unity</b>, that is a cross-platform game engine, which is used to develop video games.
 The core functionality include rendering for 2D and 3D, physics engines, collision detection, sound, animation, networking, etc. But one of the most important part is the scripting, this permits to the developers create a “game” and interact with it.

 <h3>Firmware:</h3> The firmware at the side of the micro controller is the bridge between the main software made with Unity and the actuators.
-This firmware reside in one arduino board, which  receive the orders and will move the right actuators like, motors, servos, signals, etc.
+This firmware reside in one <b>arduino board</b>, which  receive the orders and will move the right actuators like, motors, servos, signals, etc.

 <h3>Hardware:</h3>